Producing Documentation with appledoc

 exactly 4 dog views (ADEDogView)

-Conforms the UIAlertViewDelegate and ADERaceDelegate
+Conforms to UIAlertViewDelegate and ADERaceDelegate

 */